uzakotim/a-star/README.md

-# A-star algorithm,
-# written in Python
+# A-star algorithm written in Python